-Chargebacks for shortages materially dilute manufacturer profits, and has been exacerbated by more complex customer (especially retailer), EDI, order and documentation requirements.
+Shortage chargebacks materially dilute manufacturer profits, s situation that has been exacerbated by complex customer (especially retailer), EDI, order and documentation requirements.
 Shortage deductions are caused by ignoring purchase order requirements, inaccurate billing, labeling and shipping documentation, shipper's warehouse pick-pack errors, and errors or pilferage in transit as well as in customer receiving departments.

-We are talking about a lot of money here, and in many cases shortages are the second largest deduction revenue loss for the manufacturer, after trade promotion expense.
+We are talking about a lot of money here; in many cases shortages are the second or third largest deduction revenue loss for the manufacturer, after trade promotion expense.

-- #1 Trade Promotion Expense
+#1 Trade Promotion Expense

-- #2 Shortage Claims and Deductions
+#2 Shortage Claims and Deductions

-- #3 All other deduction categories
+#3 All other deduction categories

-Frequently, these deductions languish until they are stale and hard or difficult to figure out.
+Frequently, shortage deductions languish until they are stale and difficult to figure out.
 Many are considered too small to spend any time on.
 The result is usually a write-off and loss of profit.

-Regardless of the cause, this amounts to a lot of "revenue leakage" and paperwork, but there is no question that it can be reduced with proactive management.
+Regardless of the cause, shortages amount to a lot of "revenue leakage" and paperwork, but there is no question that this category can be reduced with proactive management.

-There are three parties potentially liable for these losses: Shipper, Carrier, or the Customer.
+There are three parties potentially liable for these losses: Shipper (Order Processing or Distribution), Carrier, or Customer Receiving.
 Many shortage deductions can be complicated to unravel, but regardless of the FOB shipping terms the onus is almost always on the shipper, since it is the shipper that is owed the money for the sale.